Learn more about the WEPs CEO Leadership Awards:

-Recognizes a company for its alignment of values and business case applied to a long-term investment in community, leveraging community engagement to build community-driven and participatory local programmes.
+Recognizes a company for applying the business case to long-term community investments by leveraging community engagement to build locally-driven and participatory programmes.

 Recognizes a company for taking coordinated action and implementing policies to deliver powerful results aligned with the 7 Principles.

 Österreichischer Rundfunk, one of the leading media outlets in Austria employing over 3,000 people, has strategically integrated the 7 WEPs principles both internally within the organization and externally via the company’s broadcasting programmes.
 The company’s comprehensive Equal Opportunities Plan covers a broad spectrum of programmes and initiatives including: empowering women to become company leaders through training and mentoring programmes; reducing barriers for women to enter technical professions; and changing gender role perceptions with the company’s Papa Campaign that encourages more men to take parental leave and assume child care responsibilities.
 Moreover, the company externally supports gender equality by promoting that all broadcasting programmes and communications should be gender balanced and gender sensitive.